Eberstein, Austria: World War II

 Somewhere in the area between St Viet and Neumark we eventually came to a stop in an idyllic picturesque village called Eberstein.
 It was the sort of place you see on Austrian postcards with a clear sparkling river (complete with trout) and green meadows full of wild flowers, and cows with tinkling bells round their necks.
 There was a castle here known as Schloss Eberstein.

-He goes on to describe the surrender at Eberstein of 30,000 Cossack troops, with 20,000 horses, who had been fighting on the Axis side, many of whom he describes as Ukrainian.
+He goes on to describe the surrender at Eberstein of 30,000 Cossack troops, with 20,000 horses, who had been fighting on the Axis side.
 They were eventually turned over to the Red Army at Judenburg as part of the Repatriation of Cossacks after WWII.